Skip to content

 { from_file = "/path/to/file" } # read from disk at deploy time

-The parser whitelists those two keys (from_env, from_file) and produces a SecretRef AST node — not a Rec.
-There's no other secret syntax.
-Adding from_vault = "key" (or similar) would be a parser change, not a runtime change.
+The parser whitelists exactly those three keys and produces a SecretRef AST node, not a Rec.
+There's no other secret syntax; a fourth kind would require a parser change.

 Where you can put them